mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-anti-patterns/item.en.md

 Notice the inner `match` to convert the `op` inside a `BinOp` to a string?
-For starters, that nested `match` takes up too much horizontal space and distracts us from what is actually going on, which is us traversing the recursive structure of the tree, so we could actually refactor this as a utility function:
+For starters, that nested `match` takes up too much vertical space and distracts us from what really matters, which is the traversal of the recursive structure of the tree.
+This means we could actually refactor that bit as a utility function:

 ```py
 import ast